 - (d) Contribution to student growth and development.
 ASF Members can demonstrate exceptional achievement in this area in a number of ways, such as: through evidence of advising excellence; unusual success in recruitment, retention or placement of students; counseling excellence; residential-life programming excellence; facilitation of student groups and student leadership, student research projects or internships; documented praise and recognition from alumni; or substantial involvement in department, division, and extra-departmental student activities. - (e) Service to the university or community.
 Exceptional service to the university can be demonstrated in a number of ways, such as: through service on departmental, division, or university committees; service for professional organizations; work on specific projects on the university's behalf; unusual success in fundraising; conducting workshops; developing and maintaining effective working relationships with teaching faculty; teaching courses not part of position responsibilities; and assisting with cultural diversity efforts.
-Service to the external community is generally understood to be service consistent with, or growing out of, the ASF Member's professional expertise, yet beyond the expectations of the ASF Member's position responsibilities. - (f) Other contributions that further the strategic goals of the Minnesota State system.
+Service to the external community is generally understood to be service consistent with, or growing out of, the ASF Member's professional expertise, yet beyond the expectations of the ASF Member's position responsibilities. - (f) -Other contributions that further the strategic goals of the Minnesota State system.
 Evidence of the ASF Member's exceptional contributions in furtherance of the Minnesota State system's strategic goals that might not otherwise fall clearly into criteria (a) through (e) above will be considered to satisfy one of the two applicant-selected criteria described above.
 Documentation submitted in support of this criterion must clearly identify and explain how the ASF Member has furthered the system's strategic goals.
-Contributions in support of this criterion may be consistent with, or growing out of, the ASF Member's professional expertise, but should generally be beyond the expectations of the ASF Member's position responsibilities.
+Contributions in support of this criterion may be consistent with, or growing out of, the ASF Member's professional expertise, but should generally be beyond the expectations of the ASF Member's position responsibilities. - (g) Among other activities, evidence of achievement in criteria (a) through (f) above may include efforts by the ASF Member that are intended to close educational equity gaps, and/or work with the university in multicultural, anti-racism, anti-oppressions, or equity and inclusion activities, or engage in similar volunteer activities with the community.